How to apply for accreditation, comply with your accreditation and packaging waste technical information.

 - a statement from the competent authority proving the overseas site receiving the packaging waste material is regulated and meets broadly equivalent standards

 - a photocopy which must show the site’s environmental licence or permit relating to that process plus translation

 - a statement from the reprocessor that the site is regulated, and works to broadly equivalent environmental standards to those that apply in the EU along with:

 - details of the regulations the site works to

 - contact details for the competent environment regulator

 - a photocopy of a recent inspection report from the environmental regulator

 - details of any certificates the reprocessing site holds for environmental standards

-- the packaging waste is separated at source, or processed, to ensure it is exported for reprocessing within a shipment of similar material.
-For example, if the shipment contains steel drink cans and steel scrap and is not a general mix of one material and another (such as paper and plastic), or a mixture of different grades of the same material (for example, different plastic polymers)
+- the packaging waste is separated at source, or processed, to ensure it’s exported for reprocessing within a shipment of similar material – for example, if the shipment contains steel drink cans and steel scrap and is not a general mix of different materials (such as paper and plastic), or a mixture of different grades of the same material (for example, different plastic polymers)

-- there is a well-established international technical specification for the exported packaging waste material that your consignments meet
+- there’s a well-established international technical specification for the exported packaging waste material that your consignments meet

 - processing the waste material before recovery does not include hand-sorting that may cause significant harm to human health